vpro/motu/resources/bios/Yuri_Oganessian.md

-The worldwide hunt for new chemical, super heavy elements in search for the 'island of stability'
+An element hunter searching for new, super heavy chemical elements